arnabganguly/HDInsightHBaseYCSB/Clusterdeploy.md

 5. Leave the **Security+Networking** blade to its default settings with no changes and go to the **Configuration+pricing** tab.

 6. Note the **Node configuration** section now has a line Item titled **Premium disks per worker node**.
-7. Choose the Region node to 10 (*or lesser depending on budget* but ensure that the clusters have identical number of nodes and VM SKU to ensure parity in comparison)
+7. Choose the Region node to 10 and Node Size to DS14v2( (* you could chooser smaller number and size also but ensure that the both clusters have identical number of nodes and VM SKU to ensure parity in comparison*)

  - **Cluster Type** : Cluster Type -  *HBase*